ConnorLukan87/DroneProject/Jetson_Nano/README.md

 In the home directory on the Jetson Nano, make a folder called "DataCollection":

-cd ~ && mkdir "DataCollection"
+cd ~ && mkdir DataCollection

 Move the "record.cpp" file and "record_n_seconds.sh" file into the "DataCollection" directory: